kerminator-dev/Chat/README.md

  ## Full stack chat application.

 This project was made to improve knowlegde of building a .NET WEB applications with WEB Api and also can have many flaws.
 I would be appreciate for a new suggestions to improve the code.

+The basic and general principle is simple text messaging to another users with ability to encrypt messages on client-sides.
+Any other additional functionality will be considered redundant.

  ### Main functionality:
  - Register/Login/Logout